A new kinetic theory model of granular flows that incorporates particle stiffness: The soft-sphere kinetic theory model

-From equation (\ref{eq:balance}) we can find that for homogeneous shear flows the effects of particle stiffness on both sides of the equation are cancelled out.
-The elastic energy would have no impact on the bulk behavior if the flows are at steady state and the energy diffusion is negligible.
-If we let $p_{hard}$, $\tau_{hard}$, and $T_{hard}$ be the collisional pressure, shear stress, and kinetic temperature predicted by the classical KT and let $p_{soft}$, $\tau_{soft}$, and $T_{hard}$ be the pressure, shear stress, and kinetic temperature predicted by the SSKT, we have found ${T_{soft}}/{T_{hard}}=1$, ${p_{soft}}/{p_{hard}}=1/G$, ${\tau_{soft}}/{\tau_{hard}}=1/G$ and ${p_{soft}}/{\tau_{soft}}={p_{hard}}/{\tau_{hard}}$.
-Therefore, the change of particle stiffness of homogeneous shear flows should not change $T_k$ and $\tau/p$.
-This is evidenced in the DEM simulation results by \cite{vescovi2016merging}.
-Compared with two simple shear DEM simulations at $\phi=0.6$ with $k/\rho d^3\gamma^2$ equals to $10^3$ and $10^7$, respectively, the difference between the $\tau/p$ values of these two cases is less than 2\%; the difference between the $T_k$ values of the two cases is less than 11\%.
-However, the difference between the $p$ values of the two cases is as large as 75\% and the difference between the $\tau$ values of the two cases is 72\%.
+Eq.(\ref{eq:balance}) can be further simplified and lead to $T_k \propto \dot \gamma^2$.
+We can show that for steady homogeneous shear flows $T_e$ remains constant, which does not enter the energy balance equation.
+The effect of reduced collision frequency $f/f_{KT}$ on both sides of Eq.(\ref{eq:balance}) is cancelled out as well.
+The particle stiffness would have no impact on the bulk behavior if the flows are at steady state and the energy diffusion is negligible.
+However, particle stiffness can affect the constitutive relation between stresses and kinetic granular temperature.
+If we let $p_{hard}$, $\tau_{hard}$, and $T_{hard}$ be the collisional pressure, shear stress, and kinetic temperature predicted by the classical KT model and let $p_{soft}$, $\tau_{soft}$, and $T_{soft}$ be the pressure, shear stress, and kinetic temperature predicted by the SSKT model, we have found ${T_{soft}}/{T_{hard}}=1$, ${p_{soft}}/{p_{hard}}=f/f_{KT}$, ${\tau_{soft}}/{\tau_{hard}}=f/f_{KT}$ and ${p_{soft}}/{\tau_{soft}}={p_{hard}}/{\tau_{hard}}$.
+Therefore, the change of particle stiffness of homogeneous shear flows will not change $T_k$ and $\tau/p$.
+This is evidenced in the DEM simulations by \textcite{vescovi2016merging} as shown in Table \ref{table2}.
+Comparing two simple shear DEM simulations at $\phi=0.6$ with $k/\rho d^3\gamma^2$ being equal to $10^3$ and $10^7$, respectively, the difference between the $\tau/p$ values is less than 2\% and the difference between the $T_k$ values than 11\%.
+However, the difference between the $p$ values is as large as 75\% and the difference between the $\tau$ values is 72\%.
 This shows that the particle stiffness has a significant impact on the pressure and shear stress fields of granular shear flows.